 Accounting for Trim and List of the Ship

 Trim and list correction is vital in interpreting sounding results.
-Trim is the draft difference between the ship's ends, and list is its inclination.
-These factors redistribute fuel, impacting sounding measurement accuracy.
+Trim is the draft difference between the ship's ends, and list is its inclination (PORT or STBD).

 Common Mistakes to Avoid When Using Sounding Tapes